ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux 9 (Stretch).md

      ),
      ```

-   * Remove/Rename useless files from:
+   * Remove/Rename not needed files from:

      ```cd /var/simplesamlphp/metadata```